ANALYSIS: Shahin’s mysterious Supercars bid

 RACE Chairman and majority owner Barclay Nettlefold, according to multiple heavy-hitters within the industry, has dismissed the prospect outright, and there is also said from within investment advisory firm Henslow to be nothing to it.

-Henslow is an investor in RACE and one of its down Directors, Stephen Macaw, is on the RACE board.
+Henslow is an investor in RACE and one of its own Directors, Stephen Macaw, is on the RACE board.

 Furthermore, team bosses queried on the matter by Speedcafe claim no knowledge of a Shahin bid.